The Explicit Sato-Tate Conjecture For Primes In Arithmetic Progressions: Proofs of Corollary and Theorem

 \subsection{Fourier Decomposition of the Indicator Function}

 In order to make the sum in Theorem \ref{thm:satotate} more tractable, we would like to approximate an indicator function for $\theta_p \in I \subset [0,\pi]$.
-Let $M$ be a positive integer, $I = [\alpha, \beta] \subset [0, \pi]$.
-Lemma 3.1 of \cite{RT} states that there exist trigonometric polynomials
+Let $M$ be a positive integer, $I = [\alpha, \beta] \subset [0, \pi]$, and $U_n(x)$ be the $n$-th Chebyshev polynomial of the second type defined by Lemma 3.1 of \cite{RT} states that there exist trigonometric polynomials

 which satisfy $\forall x \in [0, \pi],$ \be F^-_{I,M}(x) \leq \mathbf{1}_{I}(x) \le F^+_{I,M}(x), \ee \be |\hat{F}^\pm_{I,M}(0) - \mu_{ST}(I)| \leq \frac{4}{M+1}, \ee and \be |\hat{F}^\pm_{I,M}(n)|\leq \frac{4}{M+1}+\frac{4}{\pi n}, \ee \\where $\mathbf{1}_{I}$ is the indicator function for the interval $I$.
 Additionally, we have the following lemma.